Araq/lazy_rest/tests/code_blocks/code_blocks.rst

     10 print "awesome"
     20 goto 10
+    30 for no reason this is a long line to check wrapping and stuff like that

 The following standard block can also use Nimrod syntax highlighting, essentially duplicating the ``code-block`` extension: